watusi/jquery-mobile-iscrollview/README.md

 iScroll is not able to properly initialize prior to the jQuery Mobile `pageshow` event.

-The special version of iScroll allows this widget to override the dimension-getting functions in iScroll using calls to the jQuery.actual plugin, which is able to get the dimensions of hidden elements.
+The special version of iScroll allows this widget to override the dimension-getting functions in iScroll using calls to the `jQuery.actual` plugin, which is able to get the dimensions of hidden elements.

 This widget will work with the standard iScroll distribution, but it will not be optimal.
-You may see unwanted visual artifacts when the scroller is refresh on the `pageshow` event.
+You may see unwanted visual artifacts when the scroller is refreshed on the `pageshow` event.

-The demo directory contains a copy of the special version of iScroll in `iscroll-watusi.js`.
+The demo directory contains a copy of the special version of iScroll in `demo/iscroll-watusi.js`.
-This file may also in the future contain other changes made to iScroll by WatusiWare Corporation.
-You can obtain a current copy of this version of iScroll from: https://github.com/watusi/iscroll Please use the "watusi" branch (the default branch for this repository).
+The demo uses this version of iScroll.
+The standard iScroll is also available in directory in `demo/iscroll-cubiq.js`.
+This file may also in the future contain other changes made to iScroll by WatusiWare Corporation.You can obtain a current copy of this version of iScroll from: https://github.com/watusi/iscroll Please use the "watusi" branch (the default branch for this repository).

 You can use this special version of iScroll with other projects.
 If an external script does not override the dimension-getting functions in iScroll, it will act just like the standard iScroll.